paul-hammant/app-config-app/README.md

 # Productionalizing

-*All users created by `setup_example.rb` are intended only as examples.* As an end-user of App-Config-App, all your application users should be configured with real data and real permissions.
+**All users created by `setup_example.rb` are intended only as examples.** In the real world, all application users should be setup with real logins and real permissions.

 The Perforce server that App-Config-App connects to is accessed by default using localhost:1666.
 To connect to a different server, set it using the